 Islay offers a range of walks from easy family walks to more challenging hill walks.
-Islay is famous for its whiskey and its wildlife, both of which can be easily enjoyed on foot.
-For whiskey lovers why not try the walk from Port Ellen to Ardbeg, calling in at the Laphroaig Distillery. the Lagavulin Distillery and Ardbeg Distillery; if timed correctly it is possible to catch a bus back to Port Ellen after the whiskey tasting.
-Nature lovers will enjoy the opportunity to view Golden eagles in their natural habitat on the Oa RSPB Nature Reserve.
+Islay is famous for its whisky and its wildlife, both of which can be easily enjoyed on foot.
+For whisky lovers why not try the walk from Port Ellen to Ardbeg, calling in at Laphroaig, Lagavulin and Ardbeg Distilleries; if timed correctly it is possible to catch a bus back to Port Ellen after that much deserved whisky tasting.
+Find local bus timetables, and local taxi details at www.islayinfo.com.

 Jura offers more challenging walks with the Paps of Jura being the key draw.
 These hills provide amazing views over number of nearby islands and the mainland.
 Literature fans may also be interested in the walk to the Gulf of Corryvreckan which passes Barnhill, the remote retreat where George Orwell wrote his classic book 1984.

-For further details about walking visit the Islay and Jura website
+For further details about walking routes visit the Islay and Jura website

 The relatively flat landscape of Islay lends itself to exploring by bike and is an excellent place for all the family to cycle.
 Jura is a little more challenging due to its more hilly nature but it is also much quieter and offers are real wilderness experience.
 Bike hire is available on both islands, details can be found on the Islay and Jura website.